signatureai/ComfyUI_ACE_plus/README.md

 - **ModelScope:** ms://iic/ACE_Plus@local_editing/xxxx.safetensors
 - **HuggingFace:** hf://ali-vilab/ACE_Plus@local_editing/xxxx.safetensors

-### ACE++ Fully [Coming soon]
-Fully finetuning a composite model with ACE’s data to support various editing and reference generation tasks through an instructive approach.

 ##  🔥 Applications
 The ACE++ model supports a wide range of downstream tasks through simple adaptations.
 Here are some examples, and we look forward to seeing the community explore even more exciting applications utilizing the ACE++ model.